Economy

 Economies can get stronger or weaker based on economic activity in them, and tax rates for both manufacturing and storage will vary as a result.

-Cargo, Resources, and Goods
+Resources and Goods

 Goods are things produced from resources and/or other goods.
 Essentially, anything that is produced in autofactories (see below).
-Goods include, but aren't limited to, things like:

 • Paristeel and Transteel